SumoLogic/sumologic-documentation/docs/manage/ingestion-and-volume/monitor-ingestion-receive-alerts.md

 After completing the setup, schedule the search to run:

 1. Schedule Query you created in Setup.
-For details, see [Schedule a Search] (../../Visualizations-and-Alerts/Alerts/Scheduled-Searches/Schedule_a_Search.md "Schedule a Search").
+For details, see [Schedule a Search](../../alerts/scheduled-searches/schedule-search.md).
 1. Set the frequency to **Daily**.
 1. Enter **-32d** for the time range.